Orbit equivalences of $\mathbb{R}$-covered Anosov flows and hyperbolic-like actions on the line: Classifying self orbit-equivalences

-Now the group $H=\langle \gamma, s\rangle$ is a subgroup of $\pi_1(M)$ homeomorphic to $\bZ^2$, and hence there exists a (unique) string of lozenges $\cC$ in $\orb$ that is fixed by $H=\langle \gamma, s\rangle$ by Lemma \ref {lem:lozenges} (or see \cite{Bar_MPOT}).
-Since this is a $\mathbb{Z}^2$ action on a discrete set, there exists some nontrivial $\gamma' \in H$ whose action on $\orb$ fixes each corner of $\cC$, equivalently, the conjugacy class of $\gamma'$ is represented by the periodic orbits of $\varphi$ that project to the corners of $\cC$.
-However, since the weak foliations are horizontal with respect to the Seifert fibration, $s$ acts as a translation on the corners of $\cC$.
+For any such $\gamma$, the group $H=\langle \gamma, s\rangle$ is a subgroup of $\pi_1(M)$ homeomorphic to $\bZ^2$, and hence there exists a (unique) string of lozenges $\cC$ in $\orb$ that is preserved by $H$.
+The permutation action of $H$ on this string gives a homomorphism $H \to \bZ$, thus there exists some nontrivial $\gamma' \in H$ whose action on $\orb$ fixes each corner of $\cC$, equivalently, the conjugacy class of $\gamma'$ is represented by the periodic orbits of $\varphi$ that project to the corners of $\cC$.

+Since the weak foliations are transverse to the Seifert fibration, $s$ acts as a translation on the corners of $\cC$ (see \cite{BarbotFenley_pA_toroidal}).
 In particular, if $k \neq 0$, then $g_\ast(\gamma') = \gamma' s^k$ does not fix a point of $\orb$, hence is not represented by a periodic orbit of $\varphi$.
 This contradicts the fact that $g$ was the restriction of a self orbit equivalence.
-Thus, $k=0$, and since the choice of $\gamma$ was arbitrary, we conclude that $g$ is isotopic to the identity. \end{proof}
+Thus, $k=0$, and since the choice of $\gamma$ was arbitrary, we conclude that $g$ is isotopic to the identity.

-Given Lemma \ref{lem:Seifert}, we may compose $h^m$ with a self orbit equivalence whose isotopy class lies in $D_\varphi$ to obtain a self orbit equivalence $f$ such that $[f]$ is generated by vertical Dehn twists in the tori $T_i$ of the decomposition of $M$.
-The following lemma shows that such a self orbit equivalence is necessarily isotopically trivial, closing the proof of the forward direction of Theorem \ref{thm_class_SOE}.